 '''

-append [] ys ys
+append [] ys \ ys

-append xs ys zs \implies append (x # xs) ys (x # zs)
+append xs \ ys \ zs \Longrightarrow append \ (x \# xs) \ ys \ (x \# zs)

 '''

-To invoke the compiler, simply use code pred:
+To invoke the compiler, simply use code\pred:

 '''

-code pred append.
+code_pred append .

 '''

 The code\pred command takes the name of the inductive predicate and then you put a period to discharge a trivial correctness proof.
 The compiler infers possible modes for the predicate and produces the derived code equations.
 Modes annotate which (parts of the) arguments are to be taken as input, and which output.
 Modes are similar to types, but use the notation i for input and o for output.